Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for managing leads and customers on the go.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for managing leads and prospects on the go.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for keeping track of investors and customers.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for keeping track of prospects and clients.

 Pros

-• Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for startups and small businesses.
+- Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for growing sales teams.

-• Seamless integration with marketing tools: Integrates smoothly with marketing, sales, and service hubs, creating a unified platform for managing leads, customers, and investors.
+- Seamless integration with marketing tools: Integrates smoothly with marketing, sales, and service hubs, creating a unified platform for managing leads, customers, and prospects.

 Cons